bdwalker93/Tableau-Proxy/README.md

 The frontend is written in [React](https://facebook.github.io/react/), and state management is handled by [Redux](http://redux.js.org/).
 It tries hard to look exactly like the Tableau iPhone app.

-By using React on the frontend, we hope to influence Tableau's mobile app team to look into using [react-native](http://facebook.github.io/react-native/) in order to deliver mobile-web, ios, and iphone with a relatively consistent codebase.
+By using React on the frontend, we hope to influence Tableau's mobile app team to look into using [react-native](http://facebook.github.io/react-native/) in order to deliver mobile-web, ios, and android more easily without the need to extend beyond their existing resources.

 ## Platform Dependencies